 If you want to cover a tall sliding door but don’t want to lug a tree inside, set up a variety of small potted plants on this 3-tier flower stand.
 There is a lot of room for creativity here.
 Experiment with different plant stands and arrangements until you find something that works well for your living situation.

 Plants offer a surprising amount of privacy and the light that filters through them is pretty.

 Simply changing around your furniture can make you feel more comfortable inside.
 Adjust your furniture so that you’re not sitting directly in the line of sight with another window, the parking lot, or a main walkway when the drapes are open.
 If you have a small apartment and only so much room to move things around, focus on the seat that you use the most and try to make that angle work to your advantage.

 If your favorite spot to lounge always seems to put you in someone’s line of sight, swap out your tall chair with a floor cushion.
 It will put you lower to the ground and less likely to keep awkwardly making eye contact with strangers.

-Do all apartment complexes get their curtains from the same warehouse that only sells threadbare fabric that’s never quite big enough?
+Do all apartment complexes get their curtains from the same warehouse that only sells threadbare fabric that’s never quite big enough or vertical blinds that never quite line up right?
 If your curtain rod can be removed, update your set to curtains that are long, wide, and opaque enough to make you invisible to the outside world.
 These blackout curtains come in a variety of sizes and colors to choose from.

 If you can’t change out the set your apartment came with, check out these no-nail drape brackets.
-They can be installed over existing curtain rods without screws or nails, so there’s no damage done.
+They can be installed over existing vertical blind rails without screws or nails, so there’s no damage done.
 Once they’re put up, you can hang your own curtain rod and curtains over the existing ones.

 If you’re concerned about people hovering near your door or looking into your home, consider putting up a security camera in the places you don’t want people to linger.
 Even if it’s not connected to anything, people will move on quickly if they see it.